 Those in the know, know that enterprise resource planning implementations are disruptive, risky and time consuming…

-When Harry Magiros selected SapphireOne for Frutex, he wanted full functionality from the start, rather than a stripped down version with complex licensing provisions, and he wanted an ERP and Customer Relationship Management solution which would support the company’s growth ambitions into the future.
+When Harry Magiros selected SapphireOne for Frutex, since 1999.
+He wanted full functionality from the start, rather than a stripped down version with complex licensing provisions, and he wanted an ERP and Customer Relationship Management solution which would support the company’s growth ambitions into the future.

 He also did so with the intention of only doing one implementation, allowing the company to focus on its core business.